teru01/tfv/README.md

 tfv generates and/or removes Terraform variable declarations from `var.foo` in *.tf files that are not already declared.

-tfv generates Terraform's variables.tf file from the variables used like `var.foo` in the *.tf file

 # Installation

 ```